cosmicjs/docs/docs/rest-api/extensions.md

 ## Edit Extension

-For security, `query_params` values will be saved as JavaScript Web Tokens (JWT), but available in your Extension as a decoded value.
+Query parameters can be added to the iframe URL of your Extension.
+These are great for storing third-party API keys and info.
+For security, `query_params` values will be saved as JavaScript Web Tokens (JWT), but available in your Extension as decoded values.

 | Parameter | Required | Type   | Description           |
 | --------- | -------- | ------ | --------------------- |